 Why finance struggles with content marketing

 Compliance is perhaps the biggest question financial marketers have about content marketing.
 Due to self-regulation and government oversight, marketers must provide disclaimers when offering financial advice and market forecasts.
-Consequently, marketing teams shy away from financial content marketing.
+Consequently, finance content marketing teams shy away from financial content marketing.

 But it is also true that in an industry evolving from face-to-face interactions to omnichannel engagement, finance companies, including banks and insurance providers, need something to effectively engage both existing and potential customers.

-This is where content marketing comes in.
+This is where finance content marketing comes in.
 Listed below are three strategies finance companies can use to establish their expertise and industry authority, building stronger relationships with their target audience.